Huna Bulletin 8

 To use the pendulum, hold the thread about three and a half inches from the wax bob (more or less) and suspend the bob a half inch over the upturned palm of the free hand.
 The elbow of the arm supporting the pendulum is pressed lightly against the side to steady it.

 The pendulum will usually begin to swing.
-For me it swings clockwise in a circle about 22 inches in diameter.
-It swings (after getting a fair start) about 52 times and then slows down to a step.
+For me it swings clockwise in a circle about 2-1/2 inches in diameter.
+It swings (after getting a fair start) about 52 times and then slows down to a stop.
 This is my average or “index,” and if the swing is less, I know that it is an indication of a lowered charge caused by the long hours or other wearisome activities.

-Tests made on others show that each has his or her particular pendulum reaction and “index” number of swings or movements back and forth in a straight line, the line falling as the diagonal across an imaginary circle drawn en the palm.
+Tests made on others show that each has his or her particular pendulum reaction and “index” number of swings or movements back and forth in a straight line, the line falling as the diagonal across an imaginary circle drawn on the palm.
 A few people get no movement of the pendulum, and these are supposed to be poorer hands at using the method than the average.

 Tests can also be made by holding the pendulum ever a signature written in ink.
 I have found that the signature produces the same type of swing and the same number of swings or gyrations as the palm of the person owning the signature.
 The signature of a person who cannot make the pendulum react gives little reaction when tested by another.
 These are averaged findings, and there are exceptions.
-Passes may be made ever the table before placing the signature on it to be tested.
+Passes may be made over the table before placing the signature on it to be tested.
 The passes, made with the right hand – about five of them, back and forth – seemingly clear away the influence of other signatures tested at the same spot.
 Tests made over the palm AFTER accumulating a surcharge, should at least double the swings.
 My index of 52 rises to over 200.
 Signatures written when a surcharge has been accumulated, show the same multiplication of swings.

 Max Freedom Long

-gracias por la informacion, en mi caso ya conocia el manejo del pendulo.
+1. gracias por la informacion, en mi caso ya conocia el manejo del pendulo.

 (English: Thank you for the information, in my case I already knew how the pendulum works.)